Lyft is offering a $1,200 sign on bonus for new drivers. This is an impressive offer to all those thinking of becoming a Lyft rideshare driver.

 Download and Install Lyft Driver App

-The first thing you must do to accept passengers is download and install the Lyft driver app onto your smartphone.
+The first thing you must do to accept passengers is to download and install the Lyft driver app onto your smartphone.

-Quick tip: You can switch from rider account to driver account inside the Lyft rider app.
+If you already have a rider account with Lyft, you can switch from rider account to driver account inside the Lyft rider app.
 But, it is much easier to download the driver app and connect your Lyft rider account to your driver account.

 When you are ready to accept new riders, you can launch the driver app and press the steering wheel in the upper right-hand corner of the app to tell Lyft that you are available to pick up new passengers.
 For a complete step-by-step how the app work, click here to visit the driving section of this Lyft Driver Review.